 “I should have told you — it’s you I want.”

-When his sister is raped and murdered, stevedore Gerard (Gerard Depardieu) vows to find her killer; meanwhile, he falls for the wealthy Loretta (Nastassja Kinski) and dumps his girlfriend Bella (Victoria Abril).
+When his sister is raped and murdered, a stevedore (Gerard Depardieu) vows to find her killer; meanwhile, he falls for a wealthy young woman (Nastassja Kinski) and dumps his girlfriend (Victoria Abril).